HEAT PUMP

 Viessmann Vitocal 200 : Review of this Heat Pump

-Viessmann is a German company founded in 1917 in a small Bavarian village called Hof.
-Its founder was Johann Viessmann, who returned from the war to set up his own business, carrying out all types of repairs on various machines.
+Viessmann is a German company created in 1917 in Bavaria in a small village called Hof.
+Its creator is Johann Viessmann who, after returning from the war, set up his own business to do all types of repairs on various machines.

-He quickly modernized the boiler world by introducing steel into a market dominated by cast-iron boilers.
-Gradually over the years, Viessmann contributed to the spread of steel boilers, until 1957, when this market segment really took off with the Triola, a combined oil and coal-fired boiler.
+He quickly modernized the world of boilers by introducing steel into a market dominated by cast iron boilers.
+Over the years, Viessmann contributed to the spread of the steel boiler, until 1957 when a real boom in this market segment took place, with the boiler named Triola, a mixed boiler using oil and coal.

-If you would like a quotation for the Viessmann Vitocal 200, please contact our network of installers.
-RGE Qualipac in France and partners GSP in Switzerlandor RESCERT in Belgium : via the form below.
+If you would like an offer for the Viessmann Vitocal 200, you can contact our network of installers RGE Qualipac in France and partners GSP in Switzerlandor RESCERT in Belgium : via the form below.

 Viessmann is a specialist in conventional and condensing oil boilers, but also offers gas boilers and modern heating systems using renewable energy sources such as air-to-water heat pumps, photovoltaic systems and solar thermal systems.